-These magnetization measurement results indicate a presence of two different magnetic states in the first intermediate-temperature phase for $\TN < T < T^{\ast}$: one is the large magnetization (LM) state and the other is the small magnetization (SM) state.
-The LM state is realized only by cooling the sample once to the low-temperature helimagnetic phase.
-The SM state is restabilized after the sample is warmed up to the paramagnetic temperature $T > \Tc$.
-Interestingly, the LM state is not realized by applying strong magnetic field.
-Hence, the LM state does not originate from alignments of the ferromagnetic domains or the ferromagnetic clusters.
+The results of the magnetization measurements indicate a strong correlation between the LT and IT phases and the presence of two different magnetic states in the IT phase for $\TN < T < T^{\ast}$: a large-magnetization (LM) state and a small-magnetization (SM) state.
+The LM state is realized only by cooling the sample once to the LT phase.
+On the other hand, we consider that the SM state is restabilized after the sample is warmed up to the paramagnetic temperature ($T > \Tc$), because the reproducibility of the hysteresis behavior was confirmed as long as the sample was warmed up to 350\,K before the measurements.
+One might consider that the large magnetic moment of the LM state can also be induced by strong magnetic field even without cooling the sample below $\TN$.
+However, the magnetization curve for the process (A'') excellently traces that for the process (A').
+This clearly indicates that a magnetic field of 10\,kOe, which is much higher than the coercive field of about 5\,Oe, cannot stabilized the LM state.
+Only the $T$ process undergoing the LT phase can induce the LM state in the IT phase.

-In order to determine which is the thermodynamically equilibrium state, we measured time evolution of the magnetizations in the LM and the SM states.
-Fig. \ref{fig:M-Time-b1}(a) shows the time evolution of the magnetizations at $H = 30$~Oe after approaching the measurement temperature, $T = 100$ K, in the processes (A') and (C').
-The process (A') and (C') correspond to the SM and LM states, respectively.
-Both magnetizations exhibit no time dependence up to 6 hours.
-We also performed the same measurement at higher temperature $T = 250$~K, where a thermal relaxation of the magnetization should be much faster, however, no time dependences were found up to 16 hours as shown in Fig. \ref{fig:M-Time-b1}(b).
-From these results, it is seen that the energy barrier between the two states is so high that the relaxation cannot occur in a reasonable time scale.
-Therefore, it is difficult to conclude which is the thermodynamically equilibrium state.
+In order to determine which of the two states is in thermodynamic equilibrium, we measured the time evolution of the magnetizations in the LM and SM states.
+Figure \ref{fig:M-Time-b1}(c) shows the time dependences of the magnetizations at $H = 30$~Oe in the processes (A') and (C'); the magnetic field was applied after the measurement temperature was reached.
+The magnetic states measured in the processes (A') and (C') correspond to the SM and LM states, respectively.
+Both magnetizations exhibit no time dependence up to 6 h.
+We also performed the same measurement at a higher temperature $T = 250$~K, where the thermal relaxation of the magnetization should be much faster than that at 100\,K. Neverthless, no time dependences were found up to 16 h, as shown in Fig. \ref{fig:M-Time-b1}(d).
+These results indicate that the energy barrier between the two states is so high that the relaxation does not occur in an experimentally accessible time scale.
+Therefore, we cannot conclude which of the two states is the thermodynamically equilibrium state.